OldBaldGeek/OBS-old-bald-scripts/README.md

 ## visca-server.py
 Simple web server to provide an XMLHttpRequest interface to RS-232 VISCA.
 Interface used by camera-controller.js

+## SlideNumber.py
+Given a set of files with names like "slide1, slide2, ... slide10, slide11", an alphabetical sort will give "slide1, slide10, slide11, slide2"
+This script normalizes the numeric tails on the filenames with leading zeros so that alphabetical sort follows numerical order.

 ## ReaperMarker.lua
 When recording, allows hotkeys to generate timestamps for import later as markers when editing the recorded audio in Reaper.